Work Comp Adjuster Contact Can Affect Reserves Heavily

 Did you contact your Work Comp Adjuster this week or month?
 Why did you not?

 If you have found something questionable about your total incurred or reserves, then you may want to contact your Work Comp adjuster.
-Politeness and establishing a working relationship goes very far with knowing your claim statuses.
+Politeness and establishing a working relationship go very far with knowing your status for each claim.